-The marine park management plans, including the SJBGMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter 'MER' program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
+The marine park management plans, including the NIGMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter MER program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
 A review of each plan must be completed within 10 years of the plan's adoption.
 The MER program is guided by an adaptive management framework, which aims to improve the management of marine parks.
 One of the main objectives of the marine parks MER program is to assess the effectiveness of the marine parks network, by providing critical ecological, economic, social and management information to inform the review of the management plans.
 A MER program is required to target specific components of the marine parks network, based upon a variety of considerations including predicted changes, community expectations, the logistics and budget of the MER program, strategies in the marine park management plans, and the objects of the Marine Parks Act 2007.

-This baseline report for the SJBGMP is one of a series of baseline report, completed for each of South Australia's 19 marine parks along with an overarching statewide consolidation.
+This baseline report for the NIGMP is one of a series of baseline reports completed for each of South Australia's 19 marine parks along with an overarching statewide consolidation.
 These baseline reports inform the marine parks MER program by providing predictions and indicators of change based upon the relationships between 6 components: ecological values, social and economic (socio-economic) values, physical drivers, socio-economic drivers, human-mediated pressures and marine park management plans.
 The information from this baseline report will be aggregated with equivalent information from the other 18 marine parks to inform the MER program.
 A comprehensive MER program requires baseline and monitoring information on the ecological and socio-economic values and the drivers and pressures that are not influenced by the marine park management plans.
 The marine parks MER program will monitor some of the values, drivers and pressures.
 For example, ecological indicators may be used to measure the condition of a reef ecosystem to determine if condition of the reef changes due to the marine park.
 Socio-economic indicators may measure the catch of particular fisheries or the values of residential properties in the area near the marine park to determine whether they have been impacted.
-Indicators of environmental and socio-economic drivers, e.g. changes in the strength of the Leeuwin Current, foreign exchange rates and climate change,
+Indicators of environmental and socio-economic drivers, e.g. changes in the strength of the Leeuwin Current, foreign exchange rates and climate change, will provide context for assessing changes in values.

+The report summarises the available baseline information and indicators for the values, drivers and pressures that are identified in the conceptual model.
 The report provides an inventory of the available information and examples of the current state of knowledge and historical trends, with an emphasis on the nature and scale (temporal and spatial) of information and indicators that may be used in the MER program.